Being creative every day is exhausting.

 Journalists and social media marketers have been mining this treasure trove for years.

-Once again, you can search for your niche and make sure that you’re getting content that’s relevant for you.
+Once again, you can search for your niche and make sure that you’re getting content that’s relevant to you.
 Because you’re on r/AskReddit, all of the results you find will be automatically in the form of questions.

 Combined with the results you get from your subreddits, you should end up with a handful of items that you can convert into potential articles.